AllieTheDemonHunter/swordfish-assignment/README.md

 - Challenge: small web application that uses the Github API and OAuth to view a list of issues and create new issues.
 - Two tasks are specified:
     - Task 1: List issues
+        - Retrieve all issues (open and closed) from the repository and display
     - Task 2: Write issues
+        - The user should be able to provide the following information when submitting a new issue:
+        - Issue Title
+        - Issue Description (Body)
+        - Select which client this issue is related to (C: Client ABC, C: Client XYZ, C: Client MNO)
+        - Select a priority for the issue (P: Low, P: Medium, P: High)
+        - Select the type of the issue (T: Bug, T: Support, T: Enhancement)
 - **Important Information**.
     - OAuth to authenticate your web application.
     - Email iwant2work@swordfish.co.za providing us with the